Gervi Héra Vitr is a home school in a community of homeschoolers.

 This site is intended for multiple audiences:

-• School boards, education reviewers, and academic committees evaluating homeschool initiatives;
+• School boards, education reviewers, and academic committees evaluating homeschooling;

-• Fellow homeschooling families and educators seeking tested curriculum models, learning strategies, and collaboration;
+• Fellow homeschoolers and educators seeking models, learning strategies, and collaboration;

-• University faculty, technologists, and researchers who may wish to track Anton’s journey or explore his endeavors;
+• University faculty, technologists, and researchers tracking student journeys and endeavors;

-• Students and parents looking for independent, secular paths for gifted learners unaffiliated with any religion.
+• Students and parents of gifted learners on independent secular paths unaffiliated with religion.

-Anton’s hacker handle is Captain Lugaru.
-Another munchkin would simply call him Captain.
+Captain’s hacker handle is Cpt.
+Lugaru.
+Another munchkin[1] would simply call him Captain.
 He is an independent learner whose interests include artificial intelligence, mathematics, and philosophy.
 His curriculum blends theoretical depth with practical implementation, and every subject is approached with high intellectual ambition and scientific discipline.
-Captain aspired to become a doctor in early childhood, pediatrician or pediatric scholar.
+Captain aspired to become a doctor in early childhood, pediatrician, or pediatric scholar.
 A few years ago he experienced formal testing interaction with ChatGPT.
 The Machine could speak-and act-in ways no other ever had.
-Captain, Took an interest in the machine; he knew that it would be the future of technology.
+Captain took an interest in the machine; he knew that it would be the future of technology.
 This experience left an impactful and lasting impression on the young Captain.

-Captain learns exact and applied sciences, writes code, trains machine learning models, studies formal proofs-and maintains this site alongside his primary mentor and father, Vadim (rdd13r).
-Like most self-driven people Captain does not like to be taught. rdd13r designs the learning curriculum for Captain and both review then implement it iteratively.
-Each new subject begins with rdd13r properly introduce a subject, such as the "preferred" approach to formal theory of proof, set theory (i.e, Russell’s paradox), category theory (i.e, monad), or existential phenomenology.
-He then delivers the object in production and completeness comparative analysis against real-world applications.
-The last phase of each objective is comparative analysis and testing against real world applications.
+Captain learns exact and applied sciences, writes code, trains machine learning models, studies formal proofs, and maintains this site alongside his primary mentor and father, DaiDai.
+Like most self-driven people, Captain does not like to be taught.
+DaiDai designs the learning curriculum for Captain, and both review then implement it iteratively.
+Each new subject begins with DaiDai properly introducing the topic, such as the "preferred" approach to formal theory of proof[2], set theory[3] (i.e., Russell’s paradox[4]), category theory[5] (i.e., monad[6]), or existential phenomenology[7].
+The learner then delivers the "study-objective" in production and completes comparative analysis against real-world applications.
+Closing the "study-objective" requires testing against real-world applications.

 Gervi Héra Vitr blends high school and college-level material into long-term research journeys — avoiding subject-hopping, frequent quizzes, and tests that do little to deepen real learning.

-Zoey (ZueZue kHavok) is Anton’s younger sister.
+ZueZue is Captain’s younger sister.
 She is a very active toddler.
-While her care is primarily in their mother’s hands, Zoey and Anton learn together on a daily basis Both gain from the time they spend learning together.
+While her care is primarily in their mother’s hands, ZueZue and Captain learn together daily.
+Both gain from the time they spend learning together.

 Educational Philosophy